 2- Add the Sauce

-The sauce goes next.
-Pay close attention to the fluidity of the sauce, as you do not want to choose a watered-down one.
+The sauce goes next, that is the first layer.
+Pay close attention to the fluidity of the sauce, as you do not want to choose a watered-down sauce and spread the sauce evenly.

-Although tomato is the most common pizza sauce, you can use many other types of sauces these days.
+Although tomato is the most common pizza sauce, you can use many other types of sauce these days.
+White sauce is a perfect example as well as pesto.
+Just make sure to spread a thin layer of the sauce across the entire pizza.

 Pro Tip

-Using a circular motion, spread the sauce from the center of the crust outward, leaving 1/2 inch of the edge without sauce.
+Using a circular motion, spread the sauce from the center of the crust outward throught the entire pizza, leaving 1/2 inch of the edge without sauce.

 3- Add the Cheese